eduNEXT/drydock/README.rst

         Regarding initialization jobs:

-        Since DryDock version 15.8.1, a mechanism was introduced to automate the inclusion of initialization jobs for both Tutor and Tutor Plugins, ensuring correct execution order.
+        Since Drydock version 15.8.1, a new mechanism was introduced to automatically generate Kubernetes manifest files for the initialization jobs defined by Tutor and Tutor plugins.
-        This eliminates the need for manual definition of such jobs.
+        The generated files are meant to be used by ArgoCD for deployment.
+        Previously you would need to write the manifest files for the initialization jobs manually if you wanted to use a tool like ArgoCD.

 3. Create the manifest configuration run:

     .. code:: bash

-        make full
+        tutor config save

-4. In ArgoCD, locate your cluster and environment, and sync all `Out Of Sync` resources.
+4. In ArgoCD, locate the corresponding application, and sync all resources.

 5. If all synchronization occurs without issues, set: